7wei/shareuhack/_posts/meditation-101/index.md

 Follow the five guidelines below and start meditating together!

-## Five Guidelines for Meditation Beginners
+## Best Practice for Beginners

-1. **Meditation Location**: Find a quiet place where you won’t be disturbed, where you feel comfortable and safe.
-It could be on your bed, the sofa in the living room, or an open grassy area.
-Remember to turn off all devices and noise that could distract you (TV, phone notifications).
+1. Location: Find a quiet, undisturbed place where you feel comfortable, such as a bed, sofa, or open grass.
+Turn off all distractions like TV and phone notifications.
+Use a cushion or chair for support.

-2. **Meditation Posture**: There are many postures for meditation—standing, sitting in a chair, cross-legged, or even lying down.
-Beginners are advised to start sitting in a chair or cross-legged.
-When sitting cross-legged, keep your back straight without leaning against a wall (to avoid falling asleep during meditation), and place your hands lightly on your thighs.
-Closing your eyes can help you focus and enter a state of calm.
+2. Posture: Sit in a chair or cross-legged.
+Beginners should start with these positions, keeping their back straight without leaning on anything.
+Rest hands on your thighs and close your eyes.

-3. **Meditation Duration**: Beginners can start with 5 minutes per session, gradually increasing the time to a maximum of 20 minutes.
-Set a timer before meditating so you can focus on your breathing and ignore the passage of time.
+3. Duration: Start with 5 minutes per session, gradually increasing to 20 minutes.
+Set a timer to focus on your breath without worrying about time.

-4. **Starting Meditation**: Beginners can practice the easiest “observational meditation.”
-Close your eyes and start by “focusing on your breath.”
-After taking 3-4 deep breaths through your nose and exhaling slowly, relax your body and naturally follow your breathing rhythm to enter meditation.
-During meditation, feel the changes in your breath and the rise and fall of your abdomen with each inhale and exhale.
-Focus on your breath as an “observer,” experiencing each breath without any emotion until the time ends.
+4. Start - Focus on Breathing: Practice “observational meditation” by focusing on your breath.
+Take deep breaths through your nose and exhale slowly 3-4 times, then continue naturally.
+Observe your breathing and abdominal movements without judgment.

-5. **Best Times for Meditation**: Meditating before work and before bed is ideal, allowing you to establish a regular practice.
-Meditating before work helps improve concentration and efficiency throughout the day, while meditating before bed clears all the day’s distractions, like shutting down a computer, calming your mind, and aiding sleep.
+5. Best Time for Meditation: Meditate before work or before bed.
+Morning meditation enhances focus and efficiency, while evening meditation clears your mind for better sleep.
+Consistency at the same time daily helps build the habit.

 ## What Makes a Successful Meditation Session?